Monday, July 10, 2017

 The bag I chose is an Osprey Talon 33L backpack.
 I did a bunch of research online before purchasing because I wanted to find a bag that was just right; the Talon isn’t perfect, but its close.
 I also knew I wanted to stick between 30 and 35L despite how challenging I thought it would be.
 Low cost airlines really aren’t that low cost if you need to check a bag.
 Beyond not paying for checked bags, using a backpack gives me the opportunity to be hands free when I’m moving around and I don’t have to worry about stairs or cobblestones.

-On a day off work with my packing listen hand I brought everything I would be packing out into the living room and got started with packing, as if I’d be leaving in the morning.
+On a day off work with my packing list in hand I brought everything I would be packing out into the living room and got started with packing, as if I’d be leaving in the morning.
 The way I laid everything out made it look quite daunting and I was pretty sure it wouldn’t all fit.
 I also had to consider the weight of the bag since I not only have to carry it on my back, but carry-on bags have a weight limit too.

 I started with all the clothes in the main compartment knowing that they will take up the majority of my space, and they did.
 I didn’t pack quite as neatly as I usually do in hopes that everything would fit and I would therefore have a bit of extra space when everything was rolled properly.
 This was not the case at all unfortunately.
 The bag was jam packed full and everything wasn’t able to fit.